 Intrahuman variability.
-Heterogeneity among humans is another source of uncertainty.
+Heterogeneity among humans is another source of uncertainty (Lipscomb and Kedderis, 2002).
 Carbon tetrachloride-specific data on human variation is not available.
-In addition, there is an absence of quantitative information on variation in hepatic levels of CYP2E1 or other metabolizing enzymes that can influence carbon tetrachloride toxicity, as well as an absence of quantitative information on levels of metabolizing enzymes in other tissues (e.g., brain) during various stages of development.
+Quantitative information on variation in human hepatic levels of CYP2E1 and other CYP450 enzymes is available, however, and demonstrates considerable intrahuman variability (see Section 4.8 for additional information).
 Accordingly, a default UF of 10 was used to account for uncertainty associated with human variation in the derivation of the RfD and RfC.
-Human variation may be larger or smaller; however, carbon tetrachloride-specific data to examine the potential magnitude of over- or underestimation is unavailable.
+Human variation may be larger or smaller; however, carbon tetrachloride-specific data to examine the potential magnitude of over- or underestimation are unavailable.